CDT Day 17 — July 12

 We dug around for some rumored cell service, but struck out and ended up sitting off trail on a small peak, wishing that we weren’t a whole four hours from sunset.
 Though we had planned to sleep at that lake down there, we couldn’t say no to the chance at seeing an epic sunset and sunrise, so we decided to fill up water at the lake, then continue up trail for a mile where it got back to the ridge.
 Solid plan.

 The sunset did not disappoint and I went to bed happy after a hard, but endlessly rewarding day.
 Wait, no I didn’t.
-Despite the great day, I went to bed in a fowl mood after putting a inch-long gash in my sleeping pad with an errant sharp rock.
-My hurried patch job did little, but fortunately we still have two halves of Spice’s old foam pad that we use as sitpads on breaks.
+Despite the great day, I went to bed in a foul mood after putting an inch-long gash in my sleeping pad with an errant sharp rock.
+My hurried patch job did little.
+Fortunately we still have our sit pads, cut from Spice’s old foam pad.
 Those will hold me over until a patch job worthy of the CDT.

 A clear night promised to make it a cold one, but the wind was calm.
 Stars and bright moon.
 Best day on the CDT yet?
 Possibly.
 Probably.